 The airport near Liberia is a short three hour flight from Houston Intercontinental and we were in our rental car headed to our hotel on the Pacific Coast well before noon.
 By 2:00 pm, we had eaten a delicious traditional Costa Rican lunch of arroz con pollo, checked into our room, taken a walk, seen monkeys sleeping in a tree and realized those loud birds carrying on high up in the trees were parrots.

 We saw so many iguanas it was funny how impressed we were with the first one we saw.
 By the way, I am told the black ones are not actually iguanas, they are called ctenosaurs, but it seemed like the general consensus was that all large lizards are iguanas.
 Ctenosaurs lay real still until they don’t, and then they move fast like a tornado.
 We were walking along the road and got too close to one which unexpectedly bolted and scared us half to death.
 I actually attempted to jump into my husband’s arms.
-I thought surely those things must weight 20 pounds, but I looked it up and they only grow to four pounds.
+I thought surely those things must weight 20 pounds, but I looked it up and they only grow to eight pounds.
 I’m telling you when a three foot, four pound lizard goes from zero to TWENTY MILES PER HOUR in a split second it will send a shock right through you.
 But I digress.

 We made our way to Playas del Coco on our second day.
 I’m not saying this place is some major tourist destination, but it was perfect for us.
 It’s basically about ten blocks of shops and restaurants all on one street that dead ends into the Pacific Ocean.
 They have created a lovely space along the water with sidewalks, landscape, restaurants, shops and seating areas.
 It’s a wonderful place to spend a lazy afternoon.